RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD96801/README.md

 ### Upstream:

-An [RFC Series](https://lore.kernel.org/all/cover.1712920132.git.mazziesaccount@gmail.com/) has been sent to the upstream Linux kernel community and is being further reworked based on feedback from the community.
-The goal is to include the support for the BD96801 in the community Linux kernel during the first half of the 2024.
+Limited version of the BD96801 Linux driver has been merged to the [Linuxv6.11-rc1](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/?h=v6.11-rc1).
+This version does not support handling of ERRB IRQs or doing the configuration which requires the PMIC to be in STBY state.
+Upstreaming support for the ERRB IRQ handling is still in progress.

+An early [RFC Series](https://lore.kernel.org/all/cover.1712920132.git.mazziesaccount@gmail.com/) which was sent to the upstream Linux kernel community did implement the STBY configurations and ERRB IRQs.
+The RFC solution has some severe limitations which must be handled by anyone intending to use the code.
+(For example, ensuring the PMIC stays in STBY when STBY-only configurations are applied to the PMIC).
+The RFC series can be used as a basis for a custom driver if STBY-configuration is to be needed.

 ### Downstream drivers: